-I remain fearless that night.
+I remained fearless that night.
 Even listening to the howls of the wolves does not disturb me as I drift off to sleep.
 Unafraid because we have a man and he has a torch!

 That was the moment I realised one of the biggest differences between adventure cycling on your own and cycling with other people.
 On your own you have absolute freedom with very little compromise.
 Whereas compromise is a substantial component of cycling with others but in return, you do have a much greater feeling of security.